mailgun/documentation/source/libraries.rst

 Libraries
 ---------

-The Mailgun API is built on HTTP.
-Our API is RESTful and it:

-* Uses predictable, resource-oriented URLs.
-* Uses built-in HTTP capabilities for passing parameters and authentication.
-* Responds with standard HTTP response codes to indicate errors.
-* Returns JSON.

 Mailgun has published libraries for various languages.
 You may use our libraries, or your favorite/suggested HTTP/REST library available for your programming language, to make HTTP calls to Mailgun.